Rachit Belwariar – Geek on the top | The best part at writing GeeksforGeeks were the questions asked by other users on my articles

-Geek on the top is all about success stories of Geeks who are working hard to chase their goals and are inspiration for other geeks.
+Geek on the top is all about success stories of Geeks who are working hard to chase their goals and are an inspiration for other geeks.

 How did it all start?
 What made you land into the world of programming?

 It all started when I switched my department from Mining Engineering to Information Technology in my second year (on the basis of performance in my first year).
 Had I not followed my brother’s words and not changed from Mining to Information Technology, I would never have been interviewing with GeeksforGeeks today.
-Hence, luck and a couple of good decisions inspired by some good advices played a crucial role for achieving all this.
+Hence, luck and a couple of good decisions inspired by some good advice played a crucial role in achieving all this.

 How did you come to know about GeeksforGeeks?

 I came to knew about GeeksforGeeks when I started facing problems in Algorithms and Data Structures.
 Whenever I googled something that confused me I only found two dedicated resources on the web.
-And one of them was GeeksforGeeks , the other being Stackoverflow!
+And one of them was GeeksforGeeks, the other being Stackoverflow!

-This year in February, when I was practising Graph Theory problems then I thought of contributing to GeeksforGeeks.
+This year in February, when I was practicing Graph Theory problems then I thought of contributing to GeeksforGeeks.
 I found few topics which were not yet published on GeekforGeeks despite deserving dedicated tutorials on them.
 As far as I remember, the first article written by me for GeeksforGeeks was on finding Mother Vertex of a Graph.
-It gave me a lot of fun in writing those articles.
-I was writing code that would be visible globally to anyone having a decent internet connection.
+It gave me a lot of fun writing those articles.
+I was writing code that would be visible globally to anyone having a descent internet connection.
 So that was a job of great responsibility.

-There were few times when even after rigorous checks by me and GeeksforGeeks team, few big bugs still managed to crawl in some of my codes which ultimately got corrected by other active geeks on the website.
+There were a few times when even after rigorous checks by me and the GeeksforGeeks team, few big bugs still managed to crawl in some of my codes which ultimately got corrected by other active geeks on the website.
 Thanks to them!

 Explain your journey as GeeksforGeeks author and how being an author and critic helped you achieve your goals?

 My internship with GeeksforGeeks will always be a memorable one as it was my first internship.
-I really dedicated myself in this internship this summer.
+I really dedicated myself to this internship this summer.
 I have written about 40-50 articles on GeeksforGeeks and many of them stayed “Featured Articles” for about 10 days.

-I really learnt a lot from this internship and as an author at GeeksforGeeks.
+I really learned a lot from this internship and as an author at GeeksforGeeks.
 First of all the coding style and the conventions followed at GeeksforGeeks helped me to write clear and neat codes.
-I had to follow strict rules like- giving proper variable names etc which are very similar to industry standards.
+I had to follow strict rules like- giving proper variable names, etc which are very similar to industry standards.
 Writing the codes while following these rules really gave a positive impression to my Google interviewers.
 You can see all such rules here.

 In the middle of my GeeksforGeeks internship, I was informed that I have been selected for “Geek of the Month” for June 2016.
-This was a really a big confidence-booster for me and it only motivated me to write more for GeeksforGeeks.
+This was really a big confidence-booster for me and it only motivated me to write more for GeeksforGeeks.

 P.S:- I also received GeeksforGeeks T-Shirts for my performance and I wear them proudly 😉